 Continue to Highway 14A to the trail for Porcupine Falls; one of the Bighorn's most beautiful destinations, the falls pour out of a granite wall and tumble hundreds of feet to a pool below.
 This is your own private swimming hole for the afternoon.
 If you have the legs for it, continue on the dirt road for a few more miles; you'll end at the trailhead for Bucking Mule Falls.
 The hike to the canyon and the falls overlook weaves through forests, crosses shallow streams, and reveals a side of the Bighorns often unseen.

-Finally, end your afternoon of exploration at over 10,000 feet with a visit to the historic Medicine Wheel - this ancient ceremonial Indian site is still used today for cultural and ritualistic events by the Crow and Northern Cheyenne.
+Keep your eyes peeled for elk, deer, moose, and even a bobcat or two.
+End your afternoon of exploration at over 10,000 feet with a visit to the historic Medicine Wheel - this ancient ceremonial Indian site is still used today for cultural and ritualistic events by the Crow and Northern Cheyenne.
 A sunset visit is a surreal experience.